pjwilcoxen/snowplowing-dev/04-geo-data/README.md

 3. We eliminated duplicate shapes and segment IDs with Delete Identical (Data Management Tools), reducing the records to 2,488 priority street segments.

-4. In the priority streets layer, we created the field miles and used Calculate Geometry to add length information (in miles) to each priority street segment.
+4. In the priority streets layer, we created the field `miles` and used Calculate Geometry to add length information (in miles) to each priority street segment.

 5. We prepared the source block group layer by selecting Syracuse from `tl_2018_36_place.zip` and using the output layer to `clip tl_2018_36_bg.zip`.
 We projected the Syracuse block group layer in same coordinate system as the priority streets layer.
 There are 135 records in the Syracuse block group layer.

 6. We used the clipped and projected block group layer in conjunction with the priority streets layer, and, with Tabulate Intersection (Analysis Tools), we summed up the mileage of priority street segments for each block group.
 There are 132 records in the output table.

 7. We created the field `priority_miles` in the block group attributes.
-We joined the miles field from the Tabulate Intersection output table to the block group layer based on `GEOID`.
-Three records in the block group layer were null for miles.
-We selected miles is null and calculated the selected records miles = 0.
-Then we used the miles values to populate `priority_miles`, and we deleted the field miles.
+We joined the `miles` field from the Tabulate Intersection output table to the block group layer based on `GEOID`.
+Three records in the block group layer were null for `miles`.
+We selected `miles` is null and calculated the selected records `miles = 0`.
+Then we used the `miles` values to populate `priority_miles`, and we deleted the field `miles`.

-#### city_miles
+#### `city_miles`

 The total mileage of Syracuse City streets by block group.